Lessons that we can all grow from.......

 2. The Tool of Envy

-This one is obvious, but unfortunately, we don’t take advantage of it.
+This one is obvious, but we don’t take advantage of it.

 - Who makes you envious?

-- Which qualities and possessions make you feel like wow, I wish I was that lucky?
+- Which qualities and possessions make you feel like, wow, I was lucky,

 Here’s the thing: we build our own luck.